1MikeMakuch/mqtt-load-test/README.md

 # mqtt load test

 This mqttTest.js script allows for simulating many mqtt devices both on the subscription and publish.
-You should run it in one session for subscriptions and another for publishing.
+You should run it in one shell for subscriptions and another for publishing, or more!
 I have tested it with mosquitto and AWS IOT.

 I have successfully run tests with as many as 100 child processes each with 50 clients for a total of 5000 clients, on a Macbook.
 With that much activity the publishing needs to be slowed down a bit, so there are options for throttling.